Git Oops - A .gitconfig and alias example

 how to set up an alias.
 I also showed two ways of modifying the git config, by

-editing the file, or using the command line argument git config
+editing the file, or using the command line argument git config.
+If you have

 any other useful aliases, or sticky git situations that need an easier command